 Optimise your landing pages

 This is either your home page or sign-up page where you are going to send your audience to once they click on your ads.
-Your landing page should be able to have all the necessary information as well as easy to navigate to lead your audience to take the right action.
+Your landing page should be able to have all the necessary information as well as be easy to navigate to lead your audience to take the right action.

 Here are the qualities your landing pages should have.